Raising awareness of lung cancer symptoms

 Quitting smoking

-However, it isn't easy and different approaches will work for different people.
-While some people might be able to do it with very little support, others find that planning ahead and making use of the free stop smoking services that are available can really help them make the decision permanent.
+While some people might be able to quit with very little support, others find that planning ahead and making use of the available free stop smoking services can really help them.

 You can get more information at this link: